Apple Pay – Web

 if (canMakePayments) {

-var intanceApplePayButton = hipay.create('paymentRequestButton', applePayConfig);
+var instanceApplePayButton = hipay.create('paymentRequestButton', applePayConfig);

-if (intanceApplePayButton) {
+if (instanceApplePayButton) {

-// Apple Pay button displayed
+// Display the Apple Pay button

 } else {